compute entropy/atom command

 compute 1 all entropy/atom 0.25 7.3 avg yes 5.1

 By default, this compute calculates the pair entropy value for each atom as a per-atom vector, which can be accessed by any command that uses per-atom values from a compute as input.
-See Section 6.15 for an overview of LAMMPS output options.
+See the Howto output doc page for an overview of LAMMPS output options.

 The pair entropy values have units of the Boltzmann constant.
 They are always negative, and lower values (lower entropy) correspond to more ordered environments.